Teleworking: What It Is: Benefits and Challenges

 There’s no denying that teleworking comes with lots of benefits.
 However, organizations have to deal with the tough task of managing a more complex workforce.
 The issue of trust is rife and managers cannot help but wonder if employees are working or not.

-That’s where the use of a reliable project management software like Traqq comes in.
+That’s where the use of Traqq – a reliable time management software comes in.
 This tool allows you to monitor each employee’s activity levels and performance.
 It gives you insights into the progress of projects, showing you which employees are lagging behind and those performing at their best.

 Traqq is also a time tracker, allowing you to time yourself to avoid overworking.
 The timer reminds you to take breaks to rejuvenate yourself and come back with a clear mind.
 The timer also records each minute worked, a feature that you’ll appreciate when it comes to work billing.